laakshit-D/Profanity-Replacer-Extension/README.md

 For any inquiries or questions, feel free to reach out to us at [My Mail](mailto:your-harishr.shankar@gmail.com).

-### Enjoy a cleaner and more positive online experience with our Profanity Replacement Extension!
+### Enjoy a cleaner and more positive online experience with our Profanity Replacement Extension!!